 Here you can see that over the course of their Third Space Learning sessions, this pupil’s enjoyment of maths, effort they put into the subject and value they place upon it have all dramatically increased from where they began.
 You can also see that whilst confidence has not grown, it has remained high.

 How we measure our impact with a large number of pupils

 As Third Space we are in the unique position of having data from tens of thousands of pupils that we have taught.

-We are therefore able to analyse and present data for any individual student, groups of pupils, groups of schools or cohorts of children against an anonymised average of all children we’ve taught (approx. 7,000 per term) over the same period of time.
+We are therefore able to analyse and present data for any individual student, groups of pupils, groups of schools or cohorts of children against an anonymised average of all children we’ve taught (currently around 14,000 per term and growing each term) over the same period of time.